- Change Management

 Success Academy Trust seeks to recruit two skilled business professionals to join the trust board as non-executive directors.
+The trust seeks applications from individuals with either a strong background in finance or growth management (including mergers and acquisitions); applications are also welcomed from trustees with a public service/charity background.
 This is a cross phase trust of primary and secondary schools, based in Leicestershire, with collaboration and smooth transition for pupils at the heart of its work.
 The trust operates across areas of lower deprivation in Broughton Astley and Cosby, and higher deprivation in the Hinckley schools: its values and ethos, however, are constant - it aims to challenge every barrier to success, to understand, value and respect everyone and secure high achievement for all pupils.
 The trust has secured ‘improved achievement’ in its first year for all four of its schools.
 Board meetings are held in the Broughton Astley area.

 About the trust

 The trust has grown from existing close collaboration and extensive school improvement work, which began in 2013, within TELA (Thomas Estley Learning Alliance), a teaching school alliance of over 40 Leicestershire primary and secondary schools.
 The trust is closely linked to the teaching school alliance, sharing its collaborative partnership ethos.

 The trust currently consists of one secondary school and three primary schools and has an intention to grow: three primary schools have expressed an interest in joining the trust in the next year.

 Three key challenges for the trust over the next 12-24 months are:

 - Preparing for sustainable and impactful growth, including both non-sponsored and sponsored academies.
 Getting the groundwork right, ensuring financial and school improvement sustainability, attracting the right schools.

 - Ensuring the right balance of skills on the trust board.

 - Continuing to improve outcomes for all schools and learners.